raiment-studios/monorepo/README.md

 ## Technology / Architecture

 The project is currently coded primarily in `JavaScript` in order to rapidly flesh out the first prototypes of the project and ensure they are easily accesible on the web.
 After the initial prototyping stabilizes, the project intends to migrate towards a `Rust` and `JavaScript` mix, utilizing `WASM` when appropriate.
 See [tools](source/projects/organization/tools.md) for more details.

+The goal is to develop an engine separately from the game itself to allow for variations and different stories to be told by the community.

 ## Contributing